twindebank/ShallowOceanExpedition/README.md

 Create a class inheriting from `game.components.strategy.DefaultStrategy` and override the methods.

+## ToDo/Bugs
+- stop case of empty tuple tiles
+- handle 'nested' tile stacks better
+- account for cases where nobody wins
+- Handle results when tie
+- profile code and speed up
+- tests

-## ToDo
+## Planned Features
 - More documentation/examples of custom strategies
     * include examples of dicts to work with
-- Handle results when tie
-- account for cases where nobody wins
-- Tests
+- docs of logging level
 - Docstrings
 - Add more kinds of plots
     * plots of 1st/2nd/3rd per player